pBread/twilio-openai-minimalist-voicebot/README.md

-# Voice Agent with Twilio & OpenAI Realtime
+# Simple Voice Agent with Twilio & OpenAI Realtime

 This is a simple example of a Node.js Express server written in TypeScript that demonstrates how to use Twilio Voice to place voice calls to OpenAI's real-time streaming API.